 The Arc’teryx Altra 65 is built for multi-day or weeklong backpacking adventures with its new composite construction known as C2.
 The Altra’s new C2 system allows the pack to sit close to your body, which minimizes load movement and backward pulls.

-One of the most unique features of the Altra 65 is its Load Transfer Disc found on the padded hip belt.
-The Load Transfer Disc allows the hip belt to pivot with your movement for improved comfort.
 The shoulder straps are ergonomically designed and constructed of 500D nylon with Hypercell foam for stability and comfort.
 The straps and hip belt are all adjustable helping you to find your perfect fit.

 The Acr’teryx Altra 65 backpack is constructed of 210D nylon ripstop fabric with silicone to help the pack shed moisture and provide added durability and tear-resistance on the trail.
 The pack is hydration system compatible and has multiple pockets to stash all your gear making it one of the easiest backpacks to pack.

 The Gregory Baltoro 65 backpack is a streamlined and versatile multi-day backpacking backpack that is capable of carrying over 70 pounds of gear comfortably on your back for long distances.

 The Baltoro 65 features Gregory’s hyper-adjustable Response AFS suspension system and a pre-curved Auto-Cant harness and EVA foam Auto-Fit hip belt that pivots with your movement.
 These three features provide you with ultimate comfort even with mega loads and a personalized fit.